-- Indemnity severity increases in 2014 are largely attributable to SB 863 increases to PD benefits. - Indemnity severity growth since 2014 has been relatively modest and generally consistent with wage inflation.
+- Indemnity severity increases in 2014 are largely attributable to SB 863 increases to PD benefits. - Indemnity severities since 2014 have been relatively flat.

 Ultimate Indemnity Severities

 - Decreases in medical severities from 2011 to 2015 were driven by the medical cost savings arising from SB 863. - The projected 2017 medical severity increase of 2% represents very modest growth compared to other post-reform periods of medical inflation in California.